Cheeky Brat: Plot

 Yuki Machida, a second-year high school student, is the manager of the school's basketball team and has spent her childhood masking her emotions after years of caring for her five siblings as the eldest.
 During the welcoming ceremony, she meets Sho Naruse, an impudent student a year her junior who also joins the basketball team.

 Day after day, Sho tests her patience with his selfish and lecherous comments.
 However, Yuki is in love with the basketball team's captain, Kido, who had recently gotten a girlfriend.
 One day, Sho finds out Yuki's feelings for Kido, to her dismay, but he supports her during times of distress.
-After the final match of the year, Sho admits to Yuki that he is in love with her and declares to win her.
+After the final match of the year, Sho admits to Yuki that he is in love with her and declares he win her over.
 Yuki later admits her feelings for Sho and they become a couple.

 They both attend Osaki University after graduating from high school.
 Sho continues to play college basketball and Yuki begins managing the team.